maloleyr/grrcon-2025/README.md

 Here are some of my high level thoughts on various sessions.
 My apologies as I did not take detailed notes this year because… a lot of the sessions just were not very informative or new or exciting.

-- The Thursday keynote was well executed for the audience.
+- The Thursday keynote was not well executed for the audience.
 I think Rachel is a great person and she does fantastic work in cybersecurity.
 She also has such a unique way of teaching.
 It just didn’t translate to a keynote.
 - Andrew gave a good talk that can be summed up as “Attackers like to use LLMs for attacking.”
 Not a ton of new information that can be turned into action.
 - Holly’s talk was good on content but at the end of the day it was just a pitch for the vendor.
 If the question is “Should we have governance over data?” then the answer is “Yes” and here is a product/vendor to help.
 - Same for Micah’s OWASP talk.
 At the end of the day it’s a pitch for Snyk.io.